Pyxxil/ts-mpeg-parser/README.md

 rustup update # Ensures everything is installed
 ```

-This should install everything you need to build, which can be done as follows:
+This should install everything you need to build.
+Then, assuming you have the repository checked out, from within the cloned repository, run:

 ```bash
 cargo build --release # Builds an optimised version